The US has retained its position as the world's most powerful nation, despite declining respect for its leadership.

 2. Russia — Russia capitalised on its natural resources to become one of the world's wealthiest nations.
 Its military spending as a percentage of its GDP continues to outstrip that of countries within NATO by a considerable distance.
-It currently spends 5.4% of its annual GDP on defence — the closest a NATO country comes by comparison is the US, which spends 3.3%.
+It currently spends 5.4% of its annual GDP on defence — the closest a NATO country comes by comparison is the United States, which spends just 3.3%.

-1. United States — Nearly 75% of respondents said they lost "some respect" for US leadership after the 2016 presidential election, but the country is still ranked the most powerful.
-Its economic, political, cultural, and artistic influence shapes the world, and a mammoth defence budget of about $600 billion (£494bn) and its leading economy put it at the top.
+1. United States — Nearly 75% of respondents said they lost "some respect" for US leadership after the presidential election, but the country is still ranked the most powerful.
+Its economic, political, cultural, and artistic influence shapes the world and a mammoth defence budget of around $600 (£494) billion and its leading economy put it at the top.

 • The 23 cities with the best quality of life in the world

 • A fitness industry CEO explains the best thing 20-somethings can do for their careers

 • 12 things that can make you less attractive, according to science